• Glass Butte is the largest obsidian deposits in the world

 • Recreational collecting area known for its wide variety of obsidian

-Two prominent peaks Glass Butte and Little Glass Butte in the Oregon high desert, just 57 miles west of Burns and 78 miles east of Bend, are known for its wide diversity of obsidian.
-A favorite destination for rock hounds, those two sites are located approximately half-a-mile away from each other.
-Characterized by volcanic mountains and rolling hills covered by sagebrush, the 6,000-acre area has been designed a Free Public Use Area.
+Glass Butte and Little Glass Butte, located in the Oregon high desert just 57 miles west of Burns and 78 miles east of Bend, are renowned for their impressive diversity of obsidian.
+These two prominent peaks, approximately half a mile apart, are favorite destinations for rock hounds.
+The 6,000-acre area, characterized by volcanic mountains and rolling hills covered in sagebrush, has been designated as a Free Public Use Area.

-Most obsidian is black but in the Glass Buttes area you can find a surprising variety.
-Types of obsidian you can collect here include, but not limited to black, red fire, flame, mahogany, midnight lace, sheens including gold, silver, and rainbow.
-It's no surprise that Glass Butte is the best place in Oregon to find high-quality obsidian.
-Besides, this place is considered the largest obsidian deposits in the world.
+While most obsidian is black, the Glass Buttes area offers a surprising variety of types, including red fire, flame, mahogany, midnight lace, and sheens of gold, silver, and rainbow.
+It's no wonder Glass Butte is regarded as the best place in Oregon—and one of the best in the world—for high-quality obsidian.

-No permits are required to collect "reasonable" daily amount of minerals for personal use.
-A trunk or partial truck load and less than 250 pounds.
+No permits are required to collect a reasonable daily amount of minerals for personal use, defined as a trunk load or less than 250 pounds.

-There is plenty of material laying around you can collect by simply picking it up, but you can also use tools to get obsidian from a variety of pits in the area.
+While there is plenty of obsidian readily available for collection by simply picking it up, tools can also be utilized to extract obsidian from various pits throughout the area.

-During the rainy season, the area becomes very muddy so high clearance 4x4 vehicle is recommended.
+During the rainy season, the terrain can become muddy, so a high-clearance 4x4 vehicle is recommended for access.

 Glass Butte: Camping and Lodging